Borrisokane: Sport

 Borrisokane FC is based at the Community Sports Grounds.
 Playing in red and black shirts, sponsored by The Green Bar public house, the club fields multiple teams at both youth and senior levels.

 In March 2016 the 1st XI, under the management of Matty Power, secured the Division 1 League championship losing just one game all season and finishing in style with an 8-1 demolition of Ballymacky.

 The Borrisokane GAA club is based at Páirc Gairnéir and their colours are green and white.
 In 2010 they won the Tipperary Intermediate Hurling Championship and were unlucky to lose out in the Munster Intermediate Hurling Championship.
 In 2009, Borrisokane won the inaugural North Tipperary Junior C Hurling Championship.

 The Borrisokane Athletic Club caters for athletes from age 8 to senior.
 Athletes from this small town club have travelled the world representing their country and can boast over 100 National titles throughout its 30 years.
 Most recently the club's success has come from the senior ladies who were crowned National League Champions in 2008.

-Cycling in the town is on one of the North Tipperary Cycle Routes.
+Cycling, the town is on one of the North Tipperary Cycle Routes.
 This 65 km route starts at Banba Square, Nenagh and is listed as a half-day cycle.

 Horse Racing: races associated with the Ormond Hunt pack were first held at Borrisokane on the farm of John Reddan at Kylenagoona, near Borrisokane in the year 1863.
 Meetings were held annually in June, July and August, with particularly keen competition for the Borrisokane Plate.
 Racing continued up until the early 1900s when it moved closer to the town.
 A song, 'The Kylenagoona Races' was composed in reference to Borrisokane's local horse racing.

 The town and district are today home to a number of well-known equestrian personalities including former Irish champion jockey turned racehorse trainer Charlie Swan, who lives in nearby Cloughjordan.